oslc-op/website/content/resources/presentation-20171109.md

 author_uri = ""
-tags = ["presentation", "no-tutorial"] title = "Tasktop: Helping a Center of Excellence live up to its name"
+tags = ["presentation", "no-tutorial"] title = "Tasktop: Helping a Center of Excellence live up to its name" summary = "Tasktop Sync Case Study on enabling the customer to increase both velocity AND quality."

 +++

 Tasktop Sync Case Study on enabling the customer to increase both velocity AND quality.